sebacruz/co-cart/README.md

 ### 📝 Reporting Issues

-If you think you have found a bug in the plugin, a problem with the documentation, or want to see a new feature added, please [open a new issue](https://github.com/co-cart/co-cart/issues/new) and I will do my best to help you out.
+If you think you have found a bug in the plugin or want to see a new feature added, please [open a new issue](https://github.com/co-cart/co-cart/issues/new) and I will do my best to help you out.

 ## Contribute